 Don't Become a July 4th Statistic

-There were an estimated 10,000 fireworks-related injuries treated in emergency departments in 2019, with 73 percent of them during month surrounding the Fourth of July weekend.
+There were an estimated 14,700 fireworks-related injuries treated in emergency departments in 2024, with a majority of them during the month surrounding the Fourth of July weekend.
 So, as we head into this year's holiday weekend, the West Grove Fire Company is urging all residents and visitors to be safe over the next few days.

 The Consumer Product Safety Commission has published these tips to celebrate safely: